COSC481W-2020Fall/IndividualTasks/cnn_tasks.md

 ## Nov.
+30 - Dec.
+7
+### Jacob
+- [ ] Add '/[VAR]' to url to allow settings without user accounts
+- [ ] Able to receive those var inputs and process
+- [ ] Does not limit fuctionality

+### Baylie & Karen
+- [ ] Upload a dog from the phone gallery to process through the server
+- [ ] Set up the app to send user permission selections back to the server
+- [ ] Add Android Studio Install Documentation to README
+- [ ] Add CNN application Install Documentation to README

+### Junyao
+- [ ] The server could output the top three possible predictions in case the dog in the image is mixed-breed.

+## Nov.
 16 - Nov.
 30
 Karen and Baylie
 - [x] Comments to android app code for the UI design